+The mobile wallet scheme lets consumers use their mobile phones for transactions, instead of having to use cash or cards.
 The system can also be used by retailers, banks and advertisers.

 The European Commission did not set any conditions for approving the joint venture.